docker/login-action/README.md

 ### AWS Public Elastic Container Registry (ECR)

-Use an IAM user with the [ability to push to ECR](https://docs.aws.amazon.com/AmazonECR/latest/userguide/ecr_managed_policies.html).
+Use an IAM user with the ability to [push to ECR Public with `AmazonElasticContainerRegistryPublicPowerUser` managed policy for example](https://docs.aws.amazon.com/AmazonECR/latest/public/public-ecr-managed-policies.html#AmazonElasticContainerRegistryPublicPowerUser).
 Then create and download access keys and save `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` [as secrets](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets-for-a-repository) in your GitHub repo.